SalmanSayeed79/SalmanSayeed79/README.md

 <img src='https://github.com/SalmanSayeed79/SalmanSayeed79/blob/master/Page2.png'/>

 ### Hey, I'm Salman Sayeed
+- 🤖 LLM and GenAI Researcher
-- I'm currently an undergrad student at BUET majoring in CSE
+- 🧑🏻‍🏫 I'm currently an undergrad student at BUET majoring in CSE
-- I've been doing web development for almost 8 months now and trying to work my way through the industry
-- I love developing web and mobile apps whenever I get the chance
-- I’m currently working on CSE-19 FileBin, a multi-platform app for data storage
-- I’m currently learning React Native
+- 🧑🏻‍💻 4 years of software industry experience
+- 📂 Currently Engineering Manager at Megamind Tech, Canada
+- 🏅 Honourable Mention Award in International Data Science Olympiad (IDSOL) 2024
+- 🏆 22 National and International competitions in past 4 years
+- 🗞️ Dean's list in all levels of undergrad with a 3.9+ GPA
+- 🌏 Travelled 10 countries around the world

 <br />